finnnilsen90/identity/README.md

 ##### Functions
 - **something_nothing(data,nrows).generate_data()** generates the fake PII data.
 - **something_nothing(data,nrows).hash()** hashes the emails and returns an array of hashed values.
 - **something_nothing(data,nrows).match(hashed)** takes in a hashed value and looks it up against the PII dataset.
+It returns the email that was originally hashed.

 ## Thought Experiments
 When thinking of ways to anonymously identify users on the internet one of the most important questions to answer is how is scale going to be impacted?
-The goal of this thought experiment is to model what the hypothetical reach and frequency of targeting an anonymized audience would be.
+The goal of thess thought experiments is to model different hypothetical scenarios and build tools to better answer business questions on this topic.

-### general_though_experiment
+### general_thought_experiment
 A dataset with PII from a large company called Finn Corp is hashed utilizing the email address.
 These hashed emails are utilized by the DSP to identify users that login to a publishers website.
 Determine the scale when targeting those hashed email addresses by answering the following business questions.

 #### Supply Side Business Questions